Home >Resources>Bulk Waste Disposal>How to Dispose of Concrete

 • Usually limited to 2 tons of debris.

 Have time and a pickup truck?
 You can get rid of concrete and asphalt yourself by driving it to the nearest landfill or transfer station.
-If you’re wondering where to dump concrete for free, some county landfills offer free dump days a few times a year for local residents.
-If you decide to dump concrete yourself, always check beforehand to make sure your local facility is open to the public and can accept your materials.
+If you’re wondering where to dump concrete for free, some county landfills offer free dump days for residents a few times a year.
+If you decide to dump concrete yourself, always check beforehand to ensure your local facility is open to the public and accepts concrete.

 Benefits